 Major, Minor/Concentration, and Electives.
 In addition to core curriculum requirements, students must take major, minor/concentration, and elective courses sufficient to total 120-129 semester hours.
-The minor/concentration (if applicable) may be any departmental minor/concentration from outside the major, an established interdisciplinary minor/concentration, or a student-initiated interdisciplinary or multidisciplinary minor/concentration (with approval of the appropriate associate dean of the college).
+The minor/concentration (if applicable) may be any departmental minor/concentration from outside the major area discipline, an established interdisciplinary minor/concentration, or a student-initiated interdisciplinary or multidisciplinary minor/concentration (with approval of the appropriate associate dean of the college).
 Many departments and programs have residency requirements for the major and minor/concentration.
 See departmental or program listings for specific information.

 Students should have selected their major and minor/concentration (if applicable) fields by the time they reach their junior year.
 For the major subject they will be required to complete a minimum of 36 semester hours including 6 hours of intensive writing courses.
 As indicated in the degree programs on the following pages, some majors require more than the 36-hour minimum.
 At least 18-24 hours of the major subject must be in courses at the junior-senior level.
 For the minor/concentration, a minimum of 18 semester hours must be completed (except in foreign languages—explained under the department), at least 6 of which must be junior or senior level courses.
 All courses in the major and minor/concentration must be approved by the appropriate academic unit.
 A minimum of 40 semester hours of junior and senior work must be presented in the total degree.
 Information regarding graduate programs offered by the college is available within the individual departments.
 Students should consult an advisor for specific requirements of their degree programs.